DanielOgorchock/OmniThing/README.md

   ![alt text](https://user-images.githubusercontent.com/5153370/43681179-a30f6328-9812-11e8-978a-ce2b810afd14.png "Raspberry Pi")
   ![alt text](https://user-images.githubusercontent.com/5153370/43681196-e757ed66-9812-11e8-9253-eab34e639ede.png "Raspberry Pi")

 ## Json Parameter Documentation
 Below is the documentation for everything configured in the json file.

 ### Empty Json File
 This is the barebones framework for the config file.

+Example configuration files can be found in the example_configs directory.
 ```json
 {
     "NetworkReceiver": {